george-labs/george-backend-hiring/docs/assumptions.md

 If `stopwords.txt` file is not found, we'll print a warning and use empty set of stopwords Stopwords are going to be considered case-insensitive so `The lamp` and `the lamp` will both count 1 word if `the` is contained in stopwords
 There will be small amount of stopwords overall, so keeping them in Set/List in-memory and matching via `word !in stopwords` will not have significant impact on performance

+## Iteration 3

+If file is not provided, or if there are some problems accessing it (i.e. permissions) the app will throw an exception If number of arguments does not conform with the expected state (0 or 1) the app will show an error